 — 2.
 The Synchronicity of the Moth (1977–1995) I embraced the Bahá'í religion in 1977, but my path was winding.
 In the early '90s, after withdrawing from the community, a series of 11 vivid dreams inspired me to pick up and read Carl Jung’s Symbols of Transformation.
 As I read the chapter "Song of the Moth," a real moth flew into the light behind me two nights in a row, never before or after, though I sat in the same space—the second time as I read about Jung’s view of the "God image."
 This synchronicity was a "double-note" that reconnected me to my faith, more psychologically informed, and eventually led me and my son to China in 1998.
 I again left the Bahá'í religion in 2011.

-— The result is the Biozygotic Framework™: a computational model of psychosomatic beings.
-It moves beyond dismissing people as "crazy" or "metaphysically lost," offering instead a psychological and educational way to learn to "take charge" of the reality we ‘spring forth’ with, our body.
-I didn’t believe MT was from Maldek, but experiences in her life made it important that she saw herself that way.
+— The result is the Biozygotic Framework™: a conceptual framework for thinking about psychosomatic beings.
+It moves beyond dismissing people as "crazy" or "metaphysically lost," offering instead a psychological and educational way to learn to "take charge" of the reality we 'spring forth' with, our body.
+I didn't believe MT was from Maldek, but experiences in her life made it important that she saw herself that way.
 I wanted to honor that, while offering a scientific grounding as well.
-Imagination ‘embodies’ for some people, and some people train their psyche to reshape inner experience to fit their beliefs.
+Imagination 'embodies' for some people, and some people train their psyche to reshape inner experience to fit their beliefs.
 Zubiri frames this structurally: psyche isn't passive reception, it's the active "taking charge" of reality within a body that makes such taking-charge necessary and possible.
 "The living being is never the same precisely & formally in order to always be the self."
 (Zubiri, Dynamic Structure of Reality)

 — Theo A. Cope, PhD